-Biotin is a water-soluble b vitamin (vitamin b7) that human cannot synthesize and depend on dietary and supplements intake.
+Biotin is a water-soluble B vitamin (vitamin B7) that human cannot synthesise and therefore depend on dietary and supplements intake.